Renegade-Gained/Secure-Software-Engineering/README.md

 This project was developed on Windows, programmed in Java, using Visual Studio Code, Maven, and Google Cloud Platform services.

-# Steps to Recreate Project
+# Steps to Reproduce Project
 1. Install Visual Studio Code
 2. Ensure the following items are installed in the Visual Studio Code Extension Explorer:
   * Cloud Code